neyaznafiz/The-Developer/README.md

 - You can get web services from here.
 If you need anythying you can contact the developer.
 - Here is no hamburger menu, that's why the navbar is little bit wired.
 It will be added soon.

+# Features of this website
+- In the navbar, the website logo is used for Home Route.
+In the service section, you found some services provide by the programer.
+You can book any services for you from here.
+You can find some information in the About section about the programmer who belongs to the authority of this website.

 ## Technology used in this website.
 - React
 - Firebase